drduh/macOS-Security-and-Privacy-Guide/README.md

 ```

 > [!NOTE]
-> Applications and services may bypass system proxy settings.
-Ensure applications are correctly configured and verify connections. *pf* can also be used to transparently proxy traffic.
+> Applications and services can ignore proxy setting; redirect traffic through a proxy without configuring each app separately using *pf*.

 # Browser

 The Web browser creates numerous security and privacy risks, as its fundamental job is to download and execute untrusted code from the Internet.

-An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)), which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)).
+An important security property of browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)), which prevents one website from reading data from another website.
 If the SOP is compromised, the security of the entire browser is at risk.

-Many browser exploits use social engineering to gain persistence; always be mindful when visiting untrusted sites and especially careful when downloading new software.
+Some browser exploits rely on social engineering to gain persistence (ability to remain active after the initial attack).
+Be mindful when visiting untrusted sites and especially careful when downloading unrecognized software.

 Browser extensions pose a significant security risk: a malicious or poorly-made extension can compromise everything in the browser, including credentials.
 This affects Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to critically necessary ones, published by trustworthy developers only.